How to know when it’s time to go Online

 You need to be “Velcro”

-This is why I always start all my programmes making sure that my clients are crystal clear about what they are offering and to whom, and that they know how to communicate it in such a way that their “ideal client” hears them loud and clear (and if not their ideal client then someone who knows their ideal client or someone who might be able to offer an opportunity like a collaboration or platform to share their work).
+This is why I start all my programmes making sure that my clients are crystal clear about what they are offering and to whom, and that they know how to communicate it in such a way that their “ideal client” hears them loud and clear (and if not their ideal client then someone who knows their ideal client or someone who might be able to offer an opportunity like a collaboration or platform to share their work).

 I call this being “Velcro”.
 When someone comes along you want to be so clear about what you do that these ideal clients stick to you like Velcro.
 If you meet them offline they ask you questions to find out more.
 If they find you online they want to keep reading, sign up for your Free Giveaway and then stay subscribed because they are finding value in what you share (if you’re reading this then it’s likely I’ve been Velcro for you).
 When that happens you are now able to take them on a journey through to deciding to become a paying client.

-But what I actually see is too many people going online when their message and positioning are more like damp cotton than sticky Velcro.
+But what I actually see is too many people going online when their message and positioning are more like damp cotton wool than sticky Velcro.

-So what if you feel that now is the right time for you to bring your business online?
+What if you feel that now is the right time for you to bring your business online?

 - Create a Captivating Introduction to communicate the value of what you offer very clearly and in a succinct way so that you’re able to “hook” their attention within moments as soon as they come across you.